nylonhat/MTG-Manacurve-simulation/README.md

 Low cost combat tricks and removal spells that can’t be played as soon as possible for their casting cost are difficult to assign on the curve.
 It may be useful to think about the amount of mana value they generate, even if you don’t use all your mana when you play them.

 In limited formats, you should always consider card quality before considering mana curve.
 Only take mana curve into consideration when comparing cards of similar quality.
 (The same can be said for constructed formats)

+The London Mulligan strategy from simulation tends to mulligan quite aggressively when optimising for a small number of turns; sacrificing some card advantage to optimise for mana spent.

+This simulation doesn't take into account Best of 1 hand smoothing algorithm for Arena.

 **Compiling code:**